-1. Forty-five quarter hours in his chosen program.
+1. Forty-five quarter hours in his or her program.

-2. English usage examination upon recommendation from major adviser.

-3. Acceptance of a Master's Project by the faculty adviser with recommendation to the home economics faculty for approval.

-4. Satisfactory performance in a written comprehensive examination based upon graduate course work in the home economics department.
+- English usage examination upon recommendation from major adviser.
+Acceptance of a Master's Project or Creative Project by the student's commit- - 4.
+Satisfactory performance in a written comprehensive examination based upon graduate course work in the home economics department.